-To optimize the flow of money in one's life, it’s helpful to use the metaphor of cascading “money buckets.”
+To optimize control of the flow of money in one's life, it’s helpful to use the metaphor of cascading “money buckets.”
 Just as a series of linked buckets store and direct water, one into the next, money buckets hold and control the movement of money in your life.

 You’ll need four basic money buckets, each flowing into the next, in the following order.